convertigo/c8oprj-lib-excel/readme.md

 ### ExportDataToSheet

-Use to export data to Calc Sheet file.
+Use to export data to various file format (txt, csv, xlsx, ods...).
 Uses the SheetJS CE framework.

 **Output**